Dornoch Firth

 The Dornoch Firth (Caolas Dhòrnaich, /gd/) is a firth on the east coast of Highland, in northern Scotland.

+Location

-It forms part of the boundary between Ross and Cromarty, to the south, and Sutherland, to the north.
+The Dornoch Firth forms part of the boundary between Ross and Cromarty, to the south, and Sutherland, to the north.
 The firth is designated as a national scenic area, one of 40 such areas in Scotland.
 The national scenic area covers 15782 ha in total, of which 4240 ha is the marine area of the firth below low tide.
 A review of the national scenic areas by Scottish Natural Heritage in 2010 commented: